finnjclancy/emp-billi/README.md

 2. Users click "HIGHER" or "LOWER" buttons to place their bets
 3. When the next transaction arrives, the bot announces winners and losers
 4. Winners get 1 point per correct bet
-5. Daily leaderboard is posted at midnight GMT
+5. view the daily leaderboard anytime with `/leaderboard` (stats reset at midnight gmt)

 ### Betting Commands:
 - `/leaderboard` - Show current daily standings